asioson/asioson.github.io/_pages/about.md

   - /about.html
 ---

-I aim to build robust systems that automates routine calibrations of explainable analytics models and topic modeling of text verbatims.
-It is important that the models are hardworking and provides data-driven insights to enable informed business decisions.
+I aim to build robust systems that automate backend analytics processes such as regular calibrations of explainable analytics models and GenAI-based models to label text verbatims.
+It is important that the built models are hardworking and provide data-driven insights to enable informed business decisions.

-I am passionate about designing relevant and timely curricular programs in computer science.
-I intend to make the courses I teach much more engaging and fun to learn.
+I am also passionate about designing relevant and timely curricular programs in computer science.
+As a teacher, I intend to make the courses I teach much more engaging and fun to learn.